-The following paperwork is required, if applies for all horse/pony/mini and School Master classes and uploaded in Fair Entry.
+The following paperwork is required, as it applies for all horse/pony/mini and School Master classes and uploaded in Fair Entry.

-- A. Liability Release form - B. Class / Fun Day registration form - C. Horse identification form photo (color) side view entire horse w/ markings - D. Pony measurement form, as indicated.
-Needs completed annually if the pony is less than 7 years old and/or if no measurement form is on file. - E. Lease form, as indicated needs dated on or before May 1st.
+- A. Liability Release form - B. Horse identification form photo (color) side view of the entire horse w/ markings - C. Lease form, as indicated needs dated on or before May 1st. - D. Equistep certificate

-F. Equistep certificate